White House aides are privately calling for the ouster of National Security Advisor Michael Flynn

 That could be difficult in light of recent reports about Flynn's calls with Russia.

-An embattled national security advisor isn't the only internal challenge the Trump administration faces as it heads into its fourth week.
-Claims that Chief of Staff Reince Priebus isn't up to the task ahead of him came Sunday, in a cable news interview with Newsmax CEO and close friend of Trump's, Chris Ruddy.
+An embattled national security adviser isn't the only internal challenge the Trump administration faces as it heads into its fourth week.
+Claims that Chief of Staff Reince Priebus isn't up to the task ahead of him came Sunday in a cable news interview with Newsmax CEO and close friend of Trump's, Chris Ruddy.

 "He doesn't have a real good system.
 He doesn't know how the communications flow."
 Adding to the intrigue was the fact that Ruddy spent time with Trump over the weekend, leading to speculation that he might be voicing the president's own concerns.